kazishimulbillah/CNSBDAssignment/README.md

-# AutomationExercise
+# CNSBDAssignment
 1. Clone the Repo
+2. Import as Maven Project
+3. Install TestNG on your IDE
-2. Build the Repo
+4. Build the Repo
-3. Open the /src/test/java/com/SC/QA/NewUserRegistration/TestCases/RegisterNewUserTest.java
+5. Open the /src/test/java/com/SC/QA/EndToEnd/TestCases/EndToEndTests.java
-4. Run as -> TestNg Test
+6. Run as -> TestNg Test
-# CNSBDAssignment